 - Would you like to shop with us again?

-Based on your qualitative or quantitative feedback requirements, you can prepare questions to get better actionable insights to measure customer satisfaction.
+Based on your qualitative or quantitative feedback requirements, you can prepare questions to gain actionable insights to gauge customer satisfaction scores.

-If you are a part of a marketing, product or sales team, asking the right questions via online polls and surveys helps you to collect qualitative feedback to create better user experiences.
+If you are a part of marketing, product, or sales team, asking the right questions via online polls and surveys helps you to collect qualitative feedback to create better user experiences.
 That eventually results in business growth and increases sales conversions.

 4. Select the right communication channels

 Choosing the right channels is very important.
 Depending on your business objectives and outlined plan you need to identify the channels that your target customers are more receptive to for giving feedback.

 Based on your customer’s preferences you can select those channels they find comfortable to communicate with you.
 You can send survey questions through the right trigger points to acquire customer feedback.